graffish-labs/symfony-nats-transport/Readme.md

 ## License

-This package is proprietary software.
-All rights reserved.
+This package is open-source software licensed under the MIT license.
+See the LICENSE file for details.